-Phil Yates, Managing Director
+Phil Yates, Finance Director

 Phil’s interest in electronics and engineering came at an early age where as a child he enjoyed helping his father and grandfather to repair cars and other domestic and agricultural electro-mechanical machinery.